Rodolfo Biazon: Awards during his military service

-Congressional career
+Political career

 Senate

 Biazon was convinced by Paul Aquino, the brother of the late Senator Benigno Aquino Jr., to run for office.
 He ran for senator in 1992 under Laban ng Demokratikong Pilipino.
 He was successful, placing 20th to become a senator in the 9th Congress from 1992 to 1995.
 In 1993, he engaged in a series of dialogues with squatters in Pasay about their resettlement to the province of Cavite.
 He ran for re-election in 1995 under the Lakas–Laban Coalition, but lost, placing 14th.

 After the loss, he ran again for senator in 1998 under Laban ng Makabayang Masang Pilipino and won, resulting to a six-year term.
 He was the chairman of the Senate Committee on National Defense and Security and Committee on Urban Planning, Housing and Resettlement.
 Aside from this, he held the following positions in the Senate: vice-chair of the Committees on Agriculture and Food and Foreign Relations, and a member of 15 other Senate committees.
 He was also the president of the Asian Regional Council Global Parliamentarians on Habitat, the vice-president for Asia Global Parliamentarians on Habitat, the co-chairperson of the Philippine Legislators' Committee on Population and Development Foundation, Inc. (PLCPD) and a member of the Commission on Appointments.

 Biazon ran for re-election under the K4 administration coalition in 2004 and won, narrowly beating incumbent Senator Robert Barbers by a margin of 10,685 votes for the 12th place.
 Barbers filed an electoral protest but died within the year.
 Biazon continued filing numerous bills and resolution, many of them were passed into law, some of them including: